Jacqueline1337/SlideShow/README.md

   <h4 style="font-family:raleway;"> 10 Things to Help You With Studying </h4>
   <ul>
   <li style="font-family:avenir;">Good Lighting Can Increase Your Productivity </li>
-  <p style="font-family:avenir;"> An overhead light might not be anough - consider a desk or floor lamp with direct light </p>
+  <p style="font-family:avenir;"> An overhead light might not be enough - consider a desk or floor lamp with direct light </p>
   <li style="font-family:avenir;"> Get Enough Sleep </li>
   <p style="font-family:avenir;"> Especially the night before your exam.
 Have regular short breaks every 50-90 minutes to help you focus better </p>
   <li style="font-family:avenir;"> Start Studying Early </li>
-  <p style="font-family:avenir;"> Plan you study time in advance.
+  <p style="font-family:avenir;"> Plan your study time in advance.
 Use a calendar and write down what you're planning to do each day </p>
   <li style="font-family:avenir;"> Use a Color Code to Break Down Your Topics </li>
   <p style="font-family:avenir;"> Use markers and post-it notes to group relevant information together.
 It will help you memorize everything faster </p>
   <li style="font-family:avenir;"> Eat Healthy Food That Fuels Your Brain </li>